 - Cooperation with different stakes of society to disseminate information regarding the status and immediate needs for the conservation of herpetofauna and their habitats

-- CARON is going to conduct field survey for the project ‘Kathamandu Amphibian Survey 2013’ from 30th September, 2013, supported by Wildlife Conservation Nepal (WCN).
+- The project ‘Kathamandu Amphibian Survey 2013’ from 30th September, 2013, supported by Wildlife Conservation Nepal (WCN).